Stories of the victims of the New Zealand mosque attack

 Hamza's family fled the civil war in Syria, then he spent six of his young years as a refugee in Jordan before the family was accepted into New Zealand in 2018.

-An excellent horse rider who aspired to be a veterinarian, Hamza was compassionate and a hard-working student, said Cashmere High School principal Mark Wilson.
+An excellent horse rider who aspired to be a veterinarian, Hamza, 16, was compassionate and a hard-working student, said Cashmere High School principal Mark Wilson.

 "Despite the fact that he hadn't been here for a long time he had already quickly developed many friends," he said.